Get the 121doc appReorder in just 3 clicks. It’s free

 Is this service discreet?

 Our patients’ privacy is of utmost importance.
 All your medical information is securely stored and only viewed by our doctors.
 We do not share your details with third-parties.
-We are also regularly inspected by various UK regulatory agencies, such as the Information Commissioner's Office (ICO).
+We are also closely adhere to data privacy laws.

 All orders will only show on invoices, bank statements, etc. as ‘HHC Ltd’.